The themes of these melodies include both stories about

 Guishan Cao (Turtle Mountain Melody)

-The above listed images are copyrighted here.
+Sagely Relics of Confucius; only the ones above by Bai Yunli are copyrighted here.
 On the internet there are many other images of Confucius playing the qin.

 Qin songs that use lyrics from the Book of Songs (詩經 Shi Jing)